Miss Rodeo USA

 Miss Rodeo USA is an annual pageant to select the official spokesperson for the International Professional Rodeo Association (IPRA).

 History

-The Miss Rodeo USA Association has represented the IPRA for almost six decades.
+The Miss Rodeo USA Association has represented the IPRA for six decades.
 The pageant is open to cowgirls around the nation, who have won the title each January at the International Finals Rodeo (IFR).

 Winners

 This is a list of women who have won the Miss Rodeo USA crown.